February 28, 2017

 September 18, 2012

 It has been over a week since our last report.
 We have been very busy!!
 The Salmon are starting to get in the Manistee River very well near Tippy Dam and Wellston,Mi.
 Floating king salmon skein and crank baits are very productive.
 Nate has had three 20 fish days in a row!!
 The Grand River is getting a fresh push of Skamania Steelhead.
-Jason has been hitting a few king salmon on skein and crank baits on the Muskegon River near Newaygo, Mi.
+Nate has been hitting a few king salmon on skein and crank baits on the Muskegon River near Newaygo, Mi.
 There is not really a huge number of salmon in the Muskegon on the upper stretches yet though.
 Near Bridgeton, Mi has been good in the cold deep holes.
 Stay tuned for more info on all three rivers.
 We will be out all week and posting a new fishing report as soon as possible.
 The cooler weather and much needed rain is going to fire up the salmon and cool the rivers down to fish-able temperatures.
 Check out a few Steelhead pictures from this morning.
 Ross and company landed 7 and it's not even noon!!!

 September 9, 2012